 - A. MINIMUM CLASSES OFFERED.
 If Novice Youth classes are offered, a minimum of three Novice classes must be offered and the corresponding APHA Youth classes must also be offered.
-EXCEPTION: Upon written request, in special cases the Executive Committee of the Association may approve single classes for APHA points.
+EXCEPTION: Upon written request, in special cases the Board of Directors of the Association may approve single classes for APHA points.
 Such APHA approved classes must use an approved APHA judge and the horse show must utilize the show rules as set forth in this Rule Book. - An APHA horse show may hold concurrent classes with other equine associations.
 The horses will work one time for each class and the judge(s) will judge the class for exhibitors in the APHA and the other equine associations concurrently. - B. RECOGNIZED DIVISIONS.
 The APHA recognizes the following age divisions for Youth.
 Youth must show in the appropriate age division based on their age as of January 1 of the current year.
 Any exceptions will be specified in the appropriate event. - If One Class Is Offered.
 If one class is offered it should be held for eighteen (18) years and younger. - If Two Classes Are Offered.
-If two classes are offered it should be for thirteen (13) years and younger and fourteen (14) through eighteen (18) years.
-See SC-185.D. - If Solid Paint-Bred/Breeding Stock Performance Category Classes are offered.
+If two classes are offered it should be for thirteen (13) years and younger and eighteen (18) years and younger.
+See SC-

+- If Solid Paint-Bred/Breeding Stock Performance Category Classes are offered.
 One class should be offered and held for eighteen (18) years and younger.
-Exception: Solid Paint-Bred/Breeding Stock Youth Showmanship, may be divided into age groups (13 and under or 14 - 18.) - B. ORDER OF CLASSES.
+Exception: Solid Paint-Bred/Breeding Stock Youth Showmanship, may be divided into age groups (13 and under. and 18 and under) - C. ORDER OF CLASSES.
 The Novice Youth class must be held prior to the corresponding Youth class. - Exhibiting in both Novice/Youth.
-Novice Youth may exhibit in the corresponding Youth class. - C. JUDGING OF CLASS.
-Novice Youth classes will be judged in accordance with the corresponding Youth or Open rule for that particular event or contest. - D. Each regional club, individual or organization is eligible for one or more sets of all Novice Amateur and/or all Novice Youth multi-judged shows per year.
-See Rule SC-105. - E. CONTESTANTS EXHIBITING THE SAME HORSE.
+Novice Youth may exhibit in the corresponding Youth class. - D. JUDGING OF CLASS.
+Novice Youth classes will be judged in accordance with the corresponding Youth or Open rule for that particular event or contest. - E. Each regional club, individual or organization is eligible for one or more sets of all Novice Amateur, all Novice Youth all Amateur Walk-Trot, and/or all Youth Walk-Trot multi-judged shows per year.
+See Rule SC-105. - F. CONTESTANTS EXHIBITING THE SAME HORSE.
 A horse may not be shown by more than one exhibitor in the same event in the Novice Youth division (18 & under classes) at the same horse show.
 Example: A horse being exhibited in Novice Youth Trail may not be exhibited by another exhibitor in Novice Youth Trail at the same horse show.
-However, a horse being exhibited in Novice Youth Western Pleasure may be exhibited in Novice Youth and/or Youth Walk-Trot Trail by another exhibitor at the same horse show as these classes cannot be combined. - F. In APHA Novice Youth classes at shows held in Zones 12, 13 and 14, ex-

-- hibitors are allowed to show a horse, regardless of age, in a snaffle bit or hackamore and may be ridden with one or two hands on the reins.
+However, a horse being exhibited in Novice Youth Western Pleasure may be exhibited in Novice Youth and/or Youth Walk-Trot Trail by another exhibitor at the same horse show as these classes cannot be combined. - G. In APHA Novice Youth classes at shows held in Zones 12, 13 and 14, exhibitors are allowed to show a horse, regardless of age, in a snaffle bit or hackamore and may be ridden with one or two hands on the reins.
 Refer to SC-240.
-B., D. and E. - G. DISQUALIFICATIONS.
+B., D. and E. - H. DISQUALIFICATIONS.
 In Novice classes only (showmanship, horsemanship and hunt seat equitation): Exhibitors going off pattern, knocking over or on wrong side of cone, never performing specified gait, or overturning more than 1⁄4 turn than designated, shall not be disqualified, but must always place below exhibitors not incurring a disqualifying fault.
 See SC-160.
 I.